 I wanted to see this film for Ginger, especially since it won her the Best Actress Oscar.
 But when she’s cuddling with Dennis by a fire, playfully tapping melodies on each other with their fingers and trying to guess the songs, I had the biggest smile on my face.
 That’s when I fell in love with Dennis Morgan.
 So much so that when Ginger leaves him in the end for the doctor, I was like “No, you’re making a mistake!
 You want Dennis!
 You need Dennis!”

-I recently saw 1943’s THANK YOUR LUCKY STARS (which I fully intend to write about in a full-blown post soon!), and I couldn’t believe it—Dennis actually sings, too?!
+I recently saw 1943’s THANK YOUR LUCKY STARS, and I couldn’t believe it — Dennis actually sings, too?!
 It’s not just him lip-syncing to someone else?!
 Seriously, people.
 I love this man.